alxgnon/PostWriter/README.md

 # Post Writer

-> The ultimate minimalist writing app for Android.

-Just write.

-Press the submit button to save and clear.
+Post Writer is a writing app for the true minimalist.
+Just write, distraction free.
+When you are done, press the submit button to save and clear.

-Find your saved files in Documents > Posts.
+Where did your text go?
+Don't worry!
+You can always find your saved files in Documents > Posts, but you'll have to use another app for that.

+The whole point of this app is to keep you writing.
+So leave the past behind and keep typing!

-(P.S.
-Hold the submit button to toggle theme)
+P.S.
+Are you writing late at night?
+Your tired eyes will appreciate the Dark Theme!
+Hold the submit button to switch between themes.